JenniferT9462/Devtools-debugging/Day-5.md

 #### Problem 10:

-- Description: The wrong selector was used. ('body output')
+- Description: The wrong selector was used. ('body output').
+Also, manipulating a large amount of DOM elements.

 ### Step 3: Propose Solutions